kimono-koans/dano/README.md

 Link Wray - Rumble!
 The Best of Link Wray - 01-01 - 02 - The Swag.flac: ok
 ```

-*For lossless files*, this means we can confirm that a lossless file decodes to the same to the exact bitstream we encoded, but, *for all files*, this means our checksums are stable against metadata changes, file name changes, and/or moving a bitstream, or many bitstreams, from one media container to another.
+*For lossless files*, this means we can confirm that a lossless file decodes to the same to the exact bitstream we encoded, but, *for all files*, this means our checksums are stable against metadata changes, file name changes, and/or moving a bitstream, or many bitstreams, from one media container into another.

 ## Why can't I do that everywhere?